 Generally, the smaller the tumour, the better the outcome is likely to be.
 Tumours smaller than 5cm across are less likely to spread and most likely to be cured.
 Sarcomas are also easier to treat if they are near the surface of the body, rather than deeper in the body tissues.
 High grade tumours are more likely to spread than low grade tumours.

 Grade is probably the most important factor.
 Low grade sarcomas usually grow very slowly and can often be successfully removed with no further problems.
 High grade tumours can often be successfully treated if they haven't spread.
 Once a sarcoma has spread to another part of the body, it is very difficult to keep it under control and unlikely to be possible to get rid of it altogether.

 There are no UK statistics for outcomes by stage of sarcoma.
-But statistics from the USA suggest that for stage 1 sarcoma around 90% of people live for more than 5 years.
-In people with stage 2 sarcoma more than three quarters (75%) will live for more than 5 years.
-And for stage 3 sarcoma, more than half the people (54%) will live for more than 5 years.
+There are statistics from the USA for soft tissue sarcoma in the arms or legs.
+These suggest that for stage 1 sarcoma around 90% of people live for more than 5 years.
+In people with stage 2 sarcoma more than three quarters (80%) will live for more than 5 years.
+And for stage 3 sarcoma, more than half the people (56%) will live for more than 5 years.
 These statistics are expected to be similar to those for the UK.
 There are no statistics for sarcomas that have spread to other parts of the body (stage 4), but they have a lower survival rate than stage 3.